On algebraic Stein operators for Gaussian polynomials: MATLAB implementation

 This appendix is devoted to a concise description of the implementation of the null controllability approach in \texttt{MATLAB} to find polynomial Stein operators for Gaussian polynomial distributions of the form $Y=h(X)$ in the univariate case $(d=1)$, for which our code returns many new polynomial Stein operators.
 Some of them are listed in Appendices \ref{appendixa} and \ref{apring}.
 Our exposition in this appendix mostly focuses on polynomial Stein operators of the form

-having zero-order term $p_0 (y) = cy$ for some constant $c$.
+having zeroth-order term $p_0 (y) = cy$ for some constant $c$.
 These are often the most useful Stein operators, in particular, in the context of the Nourdin-Peccati Malliavin-Stein approach.
-In Remark \ref{rem:MATLAB_code_General_0Order_Term}, we describe how the implementation of our code is modified for generic zero-order coefficients $p_0(y)$.
+In Remark \ref{rem:MATLAB_code_General_0Order_Term}, we describe how the implementation of our code is modified for generic zeroth-order coefficients $p_0(y)$.

 The body of the \texttt{MATLAB} code consists of the following: \begin{description} \item[(a)] {\bf Input variables}: the code requires the following three input variables, \begin{itemize} \item Polynomial $h=h(x) \in \KK[x]$; this input variable corresponds to the target distribution $Y=h(X)$, a Gaussian polynomial random variable with $X \sim N (0,1)$.
 We further assume that the polynomial $h$ is chosen in a such way that $\E[Y]=0$.
 Prototypical examples are $h=H_p$, the Hermite polynomials with $p \ge 1$. \item Variable $T$ stands for the maximum time horizon to check the null controllability, and corresponds to order of the polynomial Stein operator.
 The program starts checking the null controllability with $t=1$ onwards until $t=T$, and stops at step $t$ as soon as it finds a null control sequence.
 Otherwise, the code returns with an error in the case there is no a null control sequence of the maximum length $T$.
 In that case, one has to enlarge the time horizon. \item Variable $m$ is the maximum degree of the null control sequence $(p_t (y) \, : \, t=0,\ldots,T)$ in the target variable $y$, i.e. $m = \max_{t=0,\ldots,T} \deg (p_t)$.
-In the language of algebraic geometry, the input variable $m$ yields the control state to be $\KK_m[y]$ (Remark \ref{rem:Null-Issues}, item (iii)).
+In the language of algebraic geometry, the input variable $m$ yields the control state to be $\KK_m[y]$ (Remark 3.7, item (ii)).
 Again, the code returns with an error in the case there is no a polynomial null control sequence with maximum degree $m$.
 In that case, again, one has to enlarge $m$. \end{itemize}

 \item[(b)] {\bf Output variables} :